 Every type of data that is collected serves a purpose.
 Put together, data can paint the picture of a profile or a persona.
 CDPs have the distinction of creating unique and comprehensive profiles.

 The data collected is first cleaned and deduplicated.
-Next, similar datasets for a particular customer are grouped together.
-This data is used to generate a unified customer profile that includes descriptive details such as their identity, their behavior, their likes and dislikes, and their perception about the businesses they interact with.
+Next, similar datasets for a particular customer are grouped.
+This data is used to generate a unified customer profile that includes descriptive details such as their identity, behavior, likes and dislikes, and perception of the businesses they interact with.